Do PSA Graded Cards Sell For A Premium vs SGC & Beckett?

 T206 Cy Young Portrait + Glove Shows PSA and SGC Pricing Comparison

-There have been 2 PSA 2 Cy Young Glove Shows sold this year at an average price of $1022, whereas the three SGC Young Glove shows have sold for an average of $819, good for a 25% premium for PSA over SGC.
-The other data shown below shows a lot more of the same, although there are some caveats here.
+There have been 2 PSA 2 Cy Young Glove Shows sold this year at an average price of $1022, whereas the three SGC Young Glove shows have sold for an average of $819, good for a 25% premium for PSA over SGC. ย The other data shown below show much more of the same, although there are some caveats.

 young-glove